AdRoll/baker/content/en/docs/How Tos/metrics.md

 Both `MetricsBag` and `MetricsClient` Metrics support the most common metric types,
 namely:
-- `RawCounter`: a cumulative counter that can only increase
+- `RawCounter`: a cumulative counter that can only increase.
-- `DeltaCounter`: the total number of event occurrences in a unit time
+- `DeltaCounter`: the total number of event occurrences in a unit time.
-- `Gauge`: a snapshot of an event in the last unit time
+- `Gauge`: a snapshot of an event in the last unit time.
-- `Histogram`: statistical distribution of a set of values in one unit of time
+- `Histogram`: statistical distribution of a set of values in one unit of time.
-- `Duration` or `Timing`: like a histogram but with time durations
+- `Duration` or `Timing`: like a histogram but with time durations.

 If there is no particular requirement the `MetricsBag` approach is preferred.
 Indeed, the `MetricsBag` pull approach is simpler and it better integrates with the